0xcacti/interpreter/README.md

 I used this project to learn rust, and I imagine it isn't the most idiomatic rust code.
 Please feel free to rip my implementation to shreds.

+### Wait, there's more

+I decided I wanted to learn how tree-sitter worked, so I created a parser for monkey.
+You can add the parser to neovim to get syntax highlighting.

 ### Instructions

 I designed the interpreter binary to work much like the lua binary.